 Software developers, our primary users, employ code to upgrade the BMS; that's why brackets, a universal symbol of programming languages, were added to replace the hands.
 Let’s see how that looks.

 Voilà!
 Now let's add some color.
 When talking about innovation, energy, and environment, there’s only one way to go: green!

 Here is the final result.
 A logo in its two versions summarizes what we are.

 The new look and feel of our website

 Now that we have the new logo and visual identity, we needed a website to match.
-The task at hand was to create a user-friendly site that easily explained how we could help software developers connect their applications to buildings, through our API.
+The task at hand was to create a user-friendly site that easily explained how we could help software developers connect their applications to buildings through our API.
 Our web developer Murilo Boareto Delafrate made it happen.

 The following pages compose the site:

-BMS: A look into what is this equipment and how you can use Wattsense to improve buildings.
+BMS: A look into what this equipment is and how you can use Wattsense to improve buildings.

-Developer: All the documentation required to break through chaotic IT infrastructure.
+Resources: All the documentation required to break through chaotic IT infrastructure.